‘A most wonderful selection.’

 On 21st February 2022, my fiftieth birthday, I launched ‘Waterways Through Time,’ a collaboration with Waterways Ireland.
 This podcast series, available here, explores Ireland’s natural rivers and lakes, as well as the rise, fall and rise again of the various man-made canals that criss-cross the island.
 In the first five episodes, I homed in on the early history of these wonderful waterways, which have been such vital arteries of human existence since long before the dawn of recorded time.
 I loved viewing Irish history through the medium of the waterways.

 The series is available via Spotify, Apple, Google and all other main podcast platforms.
-My sincere thanks to all at Waterways Ireland (waterwaysireland.org), series producer Ally Bunbury and technical producer Liam Mulvanny (11 for 10 productions), who also composed the gorgeous music for the series.
+My sincere thanks to all at Waterways Ireland (waterwaysireland.org), series producer Ally Bunbury and technical producers Mary Burke and Liam Mulvanny (11 for 10 productions), who also composed the gorgeous music for the series.

 The Flow of Time

-Its main waterways and navigations are the River Barrow, the Shannon-Erne Waterway (including the River Erne, Lough Erne and the River Shannon) and the Lower Bann, as well as the Grand Canal, the Royal Canal and the Ulster Canal.
-There are various off-shoots, lakes and so on, which also come under its remit.
-If you add up all the different canals and navigations along Irish rivers and lakes, there have been almost forty waterways in motion at some point.
+The main waterways and navigations I’m focusing on in this account are the River Barrow, the Shannon-Erne Waterway (including the River Erne, Lough Erne and the River Shannon) and the Lower Bann, as well as the Grand Canal, the Royal Canal and the Ulster Canal.
+There are various off-shoots, lakes and so on.
+Indeed, to my mind, if you add up all the different canals and navigations along Irish rivers and lakes, there have been at least 40 waterways in motion at some point.

 It is a substantial body of water.
-The Shannon River Basin, as in the area covered by the River Shannon, its estuary, tributaries and lakes, equates to about 2,880,000 acres, or a fifth of Ireland’s total area.
+Take the Shannon River Basin, for instance.
+As in the area covered by the River Shannon, its estuary, tributaries and lakes, equates to about 2,880,000 acres, or a fifth of Ireland’s total area.
+The part known as the Shannon Navigation runs from Lough Allen to Limerick, and takes in the extensions to Boyle and the River Suck.
+From Limerick, it becomes the Shannon Estuary.

 Waterways Ireland is a public body, established under the historic Good Friday Agreement of 1998, and responsible for the management, maintenance, development, and restoration of various inland waterways on the island of Ireland, north and south.
 Three of its four regional offices are along the River Shannon (Carrick-on-Shannon, County Leitrim; Athlone, County Westmeath; Scarriff Harbour, County Clare) with a fourth in Dublin.
 Its overall headquarters is in Enniskillen on the River Erne.
 Their remit includes blue-ways, greenways, restoration work, sustainable tourism, arts projects, virtual reality projects, and so on.